-Socially participatory learning is a unique initiative of the Department that allows students to gain credit by participating in volunteer activities.
+Community Participation Classes are a unique initiative of the Department of Economics that give students credit for volunteer activities.

 Participants spend 3 years as undergraduates and 2 years as graduate students.

 In addition to general education classes, students boost their data processing and analysis skills through classes in computer science, statistics, and math, and gain communication skills through language classes.
 The Department’s introductory classes cover the basics of logic, reasoning, analysis, foreign language, and economics.

 Students choose from one of three specialized programs as they begin to plan their careers.

 Students take advanced class in the field they have chosen.
 Starting in their 3rd year, they engage in in-depth research on a chosen topic through small group seminars, then write and present their graduation thesis.